 1) Premenstrual or Cyclical acne

-This type of acne is what many people erroneously referred to as “hormonal acne”, as all acne is mediated by hormone.
+This type of acne is what many people erroneously referred to as “hormonal acne”, as all acne is mediated by hormones.
 However, a more appropriate term for it would be premenstrual acne or cyclical acne, says Zeichner et al..

 2) Perimenopausal acne (just before menopause)